mklarqvist/tachyon/README.md

     containers::GenotypeContainer gt(reader.block);
     for(U32 i = 0; i < gt.size(); ++i){
         // All of these functions are in relative terms very expensive!
-        // Avoid using them unless you have to!
+        // Avoid using them unless you absolutely have to!
         // Vector of literal genotype representations (lower level) std::vector<core::GTObject> objects     = gt[i].getLiteralObjects();
         // Vector of genotype objects (high level permuted)